Adaptive Visual Autoregressive Acceleration via Dual-Linkage Entropy Analysis: Experiments

 We employ text-to-image VAR models to evaluate NOVA, including Infinity-2B, Infinity-8B~\cite{han2025infinity}, and HART-0.7B~\cite{tang2024hart}.
 All selected backbones are capable of high-resolution image generation at $1024\times1024$.
 We utilize GenEval~\cite{ghosh2023geneval}, DPG-Bench~\cite{dpgbench}, and MJHQ-30K~\cite{li2024playground} to evaluate generation quality, which are widely adopted for assessing semantic alignment and the perceptual quality of generated images.
 Moreover, we use ImageReward~\cite{xu2023imagereward} and HPSv2.1~\cite{wu2023human}.
 To quantify efficiency, we report the average inference latency and the corresponding speedup ratio achieved by our method.

 \paragraph{Implementation Details.}

 To ensure a fair comparison, we evaluate NOVA against all open-source baselines using their default hyperparameter settings.
-And we configure our adaptive acceleration activation strategy with $t_{est}=5$ and $\alpha=0.5$, and set the dual-linkage function with $\tau=0.8$ and $\lambda=0.1$.
+For NOVA, we set the adaptive acceleration activation parameters to $t_{\mathrm{est}}=5$ and $\alpha=0.5$, and set the dual-linkage parameters to $\tau=0.8$ and $\lambda=0.1$.
+These hyperparameters are not heavily tuned for each benchmark; we use nearly identical settings across different backbones.
+The sensitivity analysis in appendix Table~\ref{tab:ablation_tau} and appendix Figure~\ref{fig:lambda_ablation} show stable GenEval performance for $\tau\in[0.6,0.9]$ and $\lambda\in[0.05,0.25]$, indicating limited tuning overhead.
+More implementation details are provided in the appendix.
 All experiments are conducted on a single NVIDIA RTX 3090 GPU, except for Infinity-8B, which is evaluated on an NVIDIA H200 GPU due to its larger model size.